DouglasHeinan/tamarack-treks/README.md

 This is the first completely original, fully functional application I've ever made and, as such, there were *a lot* of hard lessons learned.

-Getting password reset tokens to work was a giant pain.
-I knew nothing of using tokens when I started this project and had to learn on the fly.

-The search engine was a big project that I am super proud of.
-I've never built one before and I didn't really look anything up on how to build them effectively.
-I just sort of made up a search engine and I'm really happy with how it works.

-Creating a program that automated the deletion of old/unnecessary image files was very time consuming.
-I had to familiarize myself with some libraries I'd never heard of to get it all to work.
-Similarly, I would not have thought when I started this thing that I'd be able to automate the process for web-scraping prices from several sites effectively and accurately.

-I felt very unconfident in my CSS skills coming into this project.
-I feel making myself handle my own site design instead of relying exclusively on Bootstrap (as was my original plan) gave me a lot more practice in a language I've mostly been trying to avoid.
+* Password reset tokens were necessary, but I had never worked with them before.
+Figuring out how to implement them on the fly was a challenge.

+* I'm extremely proud of the search engine I've built from the ground up.
+I haven't made a search engine before, so my solution was to create an application that took a user-input string and iterated through every entry in the database, looking for matches.
+The application ranks the matches with a point system and arranges the list of returned results from high to low.

+* I also created a program that automated the deletion of old/unnecessary image files and updated the prices of gear items featured on the site.
+This was very time consuming because I tried a number of different approaches before finding a solution.
+The solution I landed on was to create a whole new application that ran concurrently with the main app.

+* I used this project as an opportunity to improve my CSS comprehension.
+Instead of relying heavily on Bootstrap like I have in the past, I implemented original CSS solutions to personalize my site.

-I found Flask's Application Factory formula a little hard to wrap my head around at first.
+* I found Flask's Application Factory formula a little hard to wrap my head around at first.
 But now, having used it extensively in this project, many of its weird idiosyncrasies are now second nature to me.

+## Contact
+Creator: Doug Heinan
+Email: dougheinan@gmail.com